peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## _dsync Underscore Name

-Per [@!RFC8552], IANA is requested to add the following entries to the "Underscored and Globally Scoped DNS Node Names" registry:
+IANA is requested to add the following entries to the "Underscored and Globally Scoped DNS Node Names" registry:

     +---------+------------+-----------------+